afkummer/gecco2020-brkga/README.md

 - A C++17 compiler (clang >= 6.0 should be fine)
 - CMake build system

+On a updated Debian/Ubuntu/Linux Mint installation, you can install those dependencies by running `sudo apt install clang++-8 cmake libomp-8-dev`.

 To build the project, browse to the `build` directory and issue the command `cmake ..` to generate the makefile.
 Then, simply run `make`.
 By default, CMake is set to generate a debug-friendly binary, with all code optimizations disabled and all symbols embedded.
-To change this behavior, run `cmake .. -DCMAKE_BUILD_TYPE=Release` to enable the `-O2` optimization flag.
+To change this behavior, run `CXX=clang++-8 cmake .. -DCMAKE_BUILD_TYPE=Release` to enable the `-O3` optimization flag.

 ## Running the genetic algorithm